"I like good strong words that mean something..." -- Louisa May Alcott

 When Jo March's father goes off to serve in the Civil War, his wife and four daughters must keep life going without him.
 As Jo remembers key moments of her life with her mother Marmee and her beloved sisters Meg, Beth, and Amy, she explores how each of them defined their identities in a time when they straddled the transition between childhood and adulthood.
 Based on Louisa May Alcott's classic novel, with stunning impressive performances by actors Saoirse Ronan, Emma Watson, Florence Pugh, Eliza Scanlen, and Laura Dern, this adaptation will take your breath away.

 Four classic Mighty Girl books get a colorful new edition in this boxed set!
 These new volumes of Anne of Green Gables, Heidi, A Little Princess, and Little Women feature cover design and interior illustrations by artist Anna Bond.
 The set includes a matching slipcover case, making this set a beautiful addition to any bookshelf.
+Fans of this set can also check out Puffin's Alice's Adventures In Wonderland - 150th Anniversary Edition, also illustrated by Bond.

 If you ever fell in love with Meg, Jo, Beth, and Amy, then you will love this Little Women pouch from Out of Print!
 This high-quality canvas pouch is 9 by 6 inches, and features vintage cover artwork from this beloved book.
 Best of all, every time you purchase an Out of Print product, you help support literacy programs for a community in need through their charitable outreach program.